oscargomez15/aws-library-app/README.md

 >To Update a book we would need the Identifier, Book Name to change it to and the Author to change it to.

 In this project you can find a folder named "diagram" in which you can find a diagram showing how AWS services are making the magic behind the scenes.

+Also, there is a lambda-code folder where the lambda code is stored.
+In this project there were 4 different lambda codes being used meaning there are 4 different node.js files.